maison-automne_house-autumn-fall_211012_1048_westmountmag.ca

 By Joseph Marovitch

 There are certain months of the year when the real estate market wheels move quickly.
 Of these months, some are busier than others.
-People always buy or sell through the year due to circumstances, such as relocation due to a job, changed finances, downsizing due to kids moving out, and upsizing due to babies being on the way.
+People always buy or sell throughout the year due to circumstances, such as relocation due to a job, changed finances, downsizing due to kids moving out, and upsizing due to babies being on the way.
 Then, there are speculators/investors buying with cash when rates are high or buying on credit when rates are low.

-… summer is the best time to show a property when homes show best with sunshine and greenery… preparing a property to sell and showing before the Fall is the only way to get a running start.
+Preparing a property to sell and showing before the Fall is the only way to get a running start.

-May, June, and July are another bump in activity when spring is in the air and people come out of their homes and visit open houses, check the market, buy a property, and arrange a summer move which is easier and less expensive than a mid-winter move.
+May, June, and July are another bump in activity when spring is in the air and people come out of their homes and visit open houses, check the market, buy a property, and arrange a summer move, which is easier and less expensive than a mid-winter move.
 However, once the construction holiday commences between July and August, the market slows down.

-The issue for sellers is summer is the best time to show a property when homes show best with sunshine and greenery.
-So, even though the market is quieter in August, preparing a property to sell and showing before the Fall is the only way to get a running start.
+The issue for sellers is that summer is the best time to show a property when homes show best with sunshine and greenery.
+So, even though the market is quieter in August, preparing a property to sell and showing it before the Fall is the only way to get a running start.
 Keys to prepping are cut grass, cared-for gardens, cosmetic repairs to fences, balconies, and windows, and a little paint here and there if needed.
-Finally, a “for sale sign” in front of what looks like a dollhouse.
+Finally, a “for sale” sign in front of what looks like a dollhouse.
 This will be the photo the broker uses for the listing on Centris during the Fall.

-Should you have questions or comments, please refer to the comments section at the bottom of the page.
-Also, to view past articles, click here.
+The information in these articles is a summary.
+Should you have questions, comments or wish to discuss further, please refer to the comments section at the bottom of the page or contact me directly.
+As well, to view past articles, click here.

 State of the market